AndromedaIsComingg/LEMP-Stack-Implementation/README.md

 ##### When done, tested to login into the MySQL console by using the command `sudo mysql -p`
-##### The -p flag prompts for password after the root user password has been chnaged.
+##### The -p flag prompts for password after the root user password has been changed.
 ##### The "mysql> exit" command was used to exit the MySQL console.

 <img width="580" alt="login test   exit" src="https://github.com/AndromedaIsComingg/Lamp-Stack-Implementation/assets/140917780/ed835c52-1429-4213-b3a9-4c8eac184d0c">

 ## Installing PHP
-Now that we have Nginx to serve web services and MySQL to handle database, we can now procede to install PHP to process code and generate dynamic content for the web server.
+Now that we have Nginx to serve web services and MySQL to handle database,

+we can now procede to install PHP to process code and generate dynamic content for the web server.

 To use an Nginx server, we will need to install some external programs for it to communicate with PHP.

 They are `php-fpm` (PHP fastCGI process manager) and `php-mysql`, a PHP module that helps PHP to communicate with MySQL-based database.

 These two packages can be installed using the command `sudo apt install php-fpm php-mysql`

 <img width="920" alt="two external progs" src="https://github.com/AndromedaIsComingg/LEMP-Stack-Implementation/assets/140917780/9251a042-9870-467c-924d-385420b4ce24">

 ## Configuring Nginx to Use PHP Processor